Adult Neorogenesis

 BRIEF COMMUNICATiON 1: HIPPOCAMPAL POSTNATAL NEUROGENESIS IN CHILDREN

-Bayer et al Science 1982.pdf These data are volumetric counts of the total number of granule cell nuclei throughout the entire hippocampus in rats at ages 30, 120, 200, and 365 days.
-The important finding is that the granule cell population substantially increases its numbers with age.
-The dentate granule cell population has this unique feature.
+These data are volumetric granule cell nuclei throughout the entire hippocampus in rats ages 30, 120, 200, and 365 days.
+The important finding is thzt the granule cell population substantially increases its numbers with age.
+The adult-generated neurons are adding to the population.

 Initially, 3H-thymadine is picked up by precursor cells in the subgranular zone during the S-phase of the cell cycle.
 Some progeny become neurons that differentiate into mature granule cells.
 The graph in figure 4 shows that when animals survive longer after injections, there is a higher proportion of labeled mature granule cells(black bars) compared to immature cells (clear bars).
 See also fig. 5 in Altman&Das JCN 1965.pdf

-Figure 2 in Altman&Bayer hippo dev 1975.pdf that shows the heavy 3H-thymidine label uptake by presumptive granule cell precursors in the dispersed subgranular zone in the hilus (HI) of the dentate gyrus.
+Figure 2 in Altman&Bayer hippo dev 1975.pdf shows the heavy 3H-thymidine label uptake by presumptive granule cell precursors in the dispersed subgranular zone in the hilus (HI) of the dentate gyrus.
 As rats mature, the subgranular zone is scattered small cells at the junction between the base of the granule cell layer and the hilus (Fig. 3 center).
 Many of the postnatally-generated and all of the adult-generated dentate granule cells arise in the subgranular zone.
 (AH, Ammon’s horn; GL, dentate granular layer; MO, dentate molecular layer)